How to use Private DNS on an Android phone (step by step)

 1. Open your phone's settings.

-5. Tap on Private DNS provider hostname to select this option.
+4. Tap on Private DNS provider hostname to enable this option.

-6. In the field below Private DNS provider hostname, you enter a private DNS provider hostname, like dns.google or one.one.one.one (Cloudflare) or 1dot1dot1dot.cloudflare-dns.com or dns.quad9.net or dns.adguard.com or another DNS provider.
-Note: You may want to test these DNS providers to see which one works best for you in terms of speed.
+5. Enter dns.google or one.one.one.one (Cloudflare) or 1dot1dot1dot.cloudflare-dns.com or dns.quad9.net or dns.adguard.com in the field below Private DNS provider hostname.
+You may need to test these DNS providers to see which one works best for you in terms of speed.

 That's it.
-You're done.
 Your Android phone is now using a private DNS provider.

 Using the Private DNS feature can improve your online security and privacy, increase your internet speed, and it can also help you to unblock websites that are blocked by your internet provider.

-How to set up DNS on an Android phone
+How to set up DNS on any Android phone (step by step)